avantifellows/college-predictor/README.md

 ## About

-College Predictor provides the list of colleges given :
+provides a list of colleges with opening and closing ranks given :

 - Exam
 - Category